venmo/react-html-document/README.md

 HTMLDocument is a foundational [React](https://facebook.github.io/react/) component useful for rendering full html documents on the server.

+** **

+You'll love **HTMLDocument** if:
+* You love (or would love) to use React to render full documents on the server without the need for templates, view engines, or static files.
+* You want to render documents in a way that makes it really easy to share state between server and client for hydrating client apps during mounting.

 It provides a convenient and simple api for rendering common html tags such as title, meta, stylesheets, and scripts.
 In addition, it has universal/isomorphic-friendly features such as server state serialization, and support for static and non-static pages.

-HTMLDocument is also well tested and currently used in production on some of our web projects at [Venmo](http://www.venmo.com), so it's safe to use.
+HTMLDocument is well tested and currently used in production on some of our web projects at [Venmo](http://www.venmo.com).

-You no longer need to write boilerplate html strings or roll out your own custom HTML component from scratch on every project you start.
-Have fun using it!

 ### Installation